MichaelCurrin/code-cookbook/recipes/version-control/git/tags.md

 ## Get latest tag

 Get the most recent tag, whether on the current tag or not.
+No commit reference is supplied but `HEAD` is implied.

 ```sh
 LAST_TAG=$(git describe --abbrev=0 --tags 2>/dev/null)